thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Step 8.
 Connect to external MQTT broker

-In this step we will connect to external MQTT broker in order to start collecting data from legacy or third-party applications and devices.
+In this step, we will connect to the external MQTT broker in order to start collecting data from legacy or third-party applications and devices.

 Navigate to gateway configuration folder and edit **tb-gateway.yml** file.
 Configuration folder location: